chipnetics/doctools/README.md

 # Doctools - Document Analytics

-Doctools are a collection of utilities for extracting plain text from proprietary Microsoft Doc/Docx files; such that the resulting .txt can be used for.
+Doctools are a collection of utilities for extracting plain-text from proprietary Microsoft Doc/Docx files; such that the resulting plain-text output can be used for.

 * Diff operations (finding what has changed) - useful when tracking was not turned on in Word.
-* Grepping key words; joining with other data sets
+* Grepping / regex; and joining with other data sets
 * Natural language processing - for instance, text sentiment analysis.
 * Verb / adjective / noun classification.
 * General analytics such as word counts, longest sentence, etc.